rorihara/Keplerian_Mask_Generator/README.md

    - *Values*: True (slice the data), False (do not slice the data)

 - `save_fits`:
    - *Description*: Boolean flag indicating whether the generated mask should be saved as a FITS file.
+This is relevant only if slice_image is set to False.
    - *Values*: True (save the FITS file), False (do not save the FITS file)
 - `save_npy`:
    - *Description*: Boolean flag indicating whether the generated mask should be saved as a NPY file.
    - *Values*: True (save the NPY file), False (do not save the NPY file)
 - `save_animation`:
    - *Description*: Boolean flag indicating whether an animation of the mask should be created.
-This is relevant only if savefits is set to False.
    - *Values*: True (create an animation), False (do not create an animation)
 - `vrange`:
    - *Description*: Velocity range for the animation, specified as a maximum value in km/s.
+This is relevant only if save_animation is set to True.
    - *Example*: 3 (create an animation for velocities from -3 km/s to 3 km/s)

 ### Source parameters